xlladdins/xll/docs/Excel4Macros/DELETE.MENU.md

 Menu    is the menu you want to delete.
 Menu can be either the name of a menu as text or the number of a menu.
 Menus are numbered starting with 1 from the left of the screen.
-If the specified menu does not exist, DELETE.MENU returns the \#VALUE! error value and interrupts the macro.
+If the specified menu does not exist, DELETE.MENU returns the \#VALUE\! error value and interrupts the macro.
 After a menu is deleted, the menu number for each menu to the right of that menu is decreased by 1.